ITISFoundation/osparc-issues/.github/ISSUE_TEMPLATE/5_release.md

 ---
-name: Release to production
+name: 🚀 Release to production
 about: Creates an issue to release from staging to production
-title: 'Release vX.X.0'
+title: '🚀 Release vX.X.0'
 labels: 'release'
 assignees: 'pcrespov'